philmccarthy/philmccarthy.github.io/_posts/2021-01-29-turing-midway-update.md

   - consume and test external APIs
   - use serializers to format JSON responses
   - authenticate users with OAuth & access private resources
-- Develop legit web applications
+- Develop *legit, working, useful* web apps!
   - work on teams of 4-10 developers with project managers
   - understand and build on existing code bases
   - implement code reviews to improve quality